U.S. securities watchdog to monitor off-exchange stock trading

-NEW YORK (Reuters) - An industry-funded watchdog for the U.S. securities industry will begin monitoring stock transactions in off-exchange trading venues in a bid to increase transparency in the markets.
+NEW YORK, Jan 31 (Reuters) - An industry-funded watchdog for the U.S. securities industry will begin monitoring stock transactions in off-exchange trading venues in a bid to increase transparency in the markets.

 The Financial Industry Regulatory Authority (FINRA) was granted approval last week from the U.S. Securities and Exchange Commission to obtain information on “dark pools,” which are private trading venues, and other alternative trading systems (ATSs), according to a regulatory filing.